warbeard85/a-dram-with-drew/content/post/_index.md

 ---
 title: "Articles"
 date: 2017-03-02T12:00:00-05:00
+description: "Pour a nice smooth dram, get comfortable and read some of our previous articles"
-featured_image: "/img/site-images/theme.jpg"
+featured_image: "/img/site-images/lotsofwhiskies.jpg"
 ---
-Check out our previous Articles!